 Texas Ponzi Scheme Attorney

-A Ponzi scheme is an illegal investment campaign in which fraudsters recruit naïve investors under the premise that they will receive huge returns quickly.
-The schemers fabricate marketing plans, generally with technical jargon unfamiliar to potential investors and, as more investors participate in the seemingly legitimate plan, their money goes to pay early investors rather than actually being invested.
+A Ponzi scheme is an illegal investment campaign in which fraudsters recruit naive investors under the premise that they will receive massive returns quickly.
+The schemers fabricate marketing plans, generally with technical jargon unfamiliar to potential investors and, as more investors participate in the seemingly legitimate plan, their money goes to pay early investors rather than being invested.
 In a Ponzi scheme, the fraudster interacts with all participants and uses one participant's investment to pay returns to others.

 Modern Day Ponzi Schemes

-Bernard Madoff controlled over 25 funds and handled approximately $17 billion.
-After his arrest, it was reported that his losses are estimated at $50 billion.
-Madoff faces 20 years in prison and a $5 million fine for what is likely the largest Ponzi scheme in Wall Street history.
+- Bernard Madoff Ponzi Scheme - Bernard Madoff controlled 25+ funds and handled approximately $17 billion.
+It was reported that his losses were estimated at $50 billion.
+He faces 20 years in prison and a $5 million fine for what is likely the largest Ponzi scheme in Wall Street history.

-Nicholas Cosmo, a former stockbroker and felon, served 21 months in prison for misappropriation of funds from 1998-2000.
+- Nicholas Cosmo Ponzi Scheme - Nicholas Cosmo, a former stockbroker and felon, served 21 months in prison for misappropriation of funds from 1998-2000.
 His website, however, claims his company Agape World Inc. has been a "private bridge lender" since 1999, months before he was released from prison.
 This "typo" and his January 26th arrest for $370 million worth of mail fraud add up to no good.
-Cosmo promised investors enormous returns from 48% to 80% per year and actually invested only about $10 million of investors' money.
+Cosmo promised investors large returns from 48% to 80% per year but invested only about $10 million of investors' money.
 Investigators' reports show that only $764,000 of the $370 million remains in Agape accounts and explains most of it was used to pay early investors.
-Although reports do not official name Cosmo as a Ponzi schemer, he surely looks like one.
+Although reports do not officially name Cosmo as a Ponzi schemer, he looks like one.